 The desire to get rich is unlikely to generate a high-quality design.
 The desire to create a new game in a genre that I truly love is equally unlikely to generate a high-quality design.
 The issue is not one of ethics or aesthetics.
 The issue is that the design space is mind-bogglingly vast and only sparsely populated with high-quality games.
 I’m standing in a desert, and I need to know which way to go.
 Neither love nor money helps me in this situation.

 Problems provide direction.
 They point.
-They’re features of the local environment that say, “There may be water over there.”
+They’re features of the local environment that say, “There may be treasure over there.”
 Success isn’t guaranteed, but this methodology succeeds more often than random chance would dictate, which is not true of any other approach I’ve tried.

 Werewolf is a great game, but there are things I don’t like about it: